 Semesters One and Two – Skill Building

 Students review and build skills in fundamental math, literacy and computer technology.
-We will begin exploring career paths.
+They will also begin exploring career paths.
 This half of the program is cohort-focused, with curriculum designed specifically for COACH students.

 Semester Three – Job Shadowing

-Students participate in job shadowing experiences on campus to further support exploring their career interests.
+Students participate in job shadowing experiences which can occur on campus or off campus to further support exploring their career interests.

 Semester Four – Internship

-Students gain practical experience by engaging in an unpaid internship on campus for approximately 8 hours per week.
+Students gain practical experience by engaging in unpaid internships which can occur on campus or off campus for approximately 8 hours per week.

 COACH and Student Life on Campus

-COACH students are integrated with the College of DuPage campus community by spending half of their program time in integrated courses, mentoring and the on-campus job shadow and internship.
+COACH students are integrated with the College of DuPage campus community by spending time in credit-bearing courses, mentoring and on-campus job shadow and internship experiences.

 In addition, COACH students are encouraged to participate in campus social life by joining a club, attending Student Life activities and participating in campus events.
 Students are also paired with a COD Buddy, who is a student who is trained in working with students with intellectual disabilities.
 COD Buddies act as ambassadors and mentors to COACH students, providing them a connection to the social aspect of the college experience.